 This site is designed to shine the Light of Truth on The Holy Book of Mormon and bring it out from the Mormon Church.
-Just like the Holy Bible needed to be freed from denominational control, so too does The Holy Book of Mormon.
+Just like the Holy Bible needed to be freed from denominational control, so does The Holy Book of Mormon.

-The farm boy Joe (or as they refer to him today “Joseph”) Smith was witty but not capable of fabricating a holy book of scripture.
+The farm boy Joe Smith (or as they refer to him today “Joseph”) was witty but not capable of fabricating such a complex holy book of scripture.
 Like other seers in his bloodline, he had the gift to peek into another dimension and report what he saw.
 His task was to read the already translated English to a scribe, publish it, and then preach from it, and the Bible.

 Because his family was impoverished, Joe placed himself at the center of a new church instead, using the converting power of The Holy Book of Mormon to draw converts.
 Soon they were passed over to teachings and doctrines that Joe and his new cohort Sidney Rigdon invented (the Doctrine and Covenants).

 The Mormon Church has never actually followed the teachings in The Holy Book of Mormon.
 They are in fact in a state of “condemnation” before God (according to their Doctrine and Covenants and leaders):

 54 And your minds in times past have been darkened because of unbelief, and because you have treated lightly the things you have received—

 55 Which vanity and unbelief have brought the whole church under condemnation.

 56 And this condemnation resteth upon the children of Zion, even all.

 57 And they shall remain under this condemnation until they repent and remember the new covenant, even the Book of Mormon and the former commandments which I have given them, not only to say, but to do according to that which I have written—